y-scope/clp/docs/src/dev-guide/contributing-linting.md

 # Linting

 Before submitting a PR, ensure you've run our linting tools and either fixed any violations or suppressed the warning.
-To run our linting workflows locally, you'll need [Task].
-Alternatively, you can run the [clp-lint] workflow in your fork.
+If you can't run the linting workflows locally, you can enable and run the [clp-lint] workflow in your fork.

+## Requirements

+We currently support running our linting tools on Linux and macOS.
+If you're developing on another OS, you can submit a [feature request][feature-req], or use our [clp-lint] workflow in your fork.

+To run the linting tools, besides commonly installed tools like `tar`, you'll need:

+* `curl`
+* `md5sum`
+* Python 3.8 or newer
+* python3-venv
+* [Task]

+## Running the linters

 To perform the linting checks: